kartonfarkas/api_docs/source/integrations/index.rst

 ============================

 We provide various methods for you to integrate with the Emarsys B2C Marketing Cloud.
-Our goal is creating a platform for seamless and deep integrations.
-Beside using our API, you can extend Automation Center with your own nodes, create pages or page blocks in the Emarsys application or subscribe to events in our system.
+Our goal is to create a platform for seamless and deep integrations.
+Besides using our API, you can extend Automation Center with your own nodes, create pages or page blocks in the Emarsys application or subscribe to events in our system.